All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What you need to know about meal prep on GLP-1 medication is this: your body now needs fewer calories but the same (or more) nutrients per meal.
 Meal prepping ensures you meet those nutrient demands consistently, even when your appetite disappears for hours or days at a time.

-Here is the reality we see in our practice: patients who do not plan their meals on GLP-1 therapy tend to undereat protein, overeat simple carbs when they do eat, and develop nutritional gaps within the first few months.
+Here is the reality we see in our practice: patients who don't plan their meals on GLP-1 therapy tend to undereat protein, overeat simple carbs when they do eat, and develop nutritional gaps within the first few months.
 Meal prep prevents all three of these problems by putting the right food within arm's reach at all times.

 Key Nutritional Guidelines for GLP-1 Meal Prep